 - availability of courses or sections.

-Sessional Faculty also have the right to first consideration for additional work that becomes available, subject to qualifications.
-All available sessional positions must be posted, so enquire with the Department as to where postings are to be found, and check back regularly for additional employment opportunities.
+Sessional faculty also have the right to first consideration for additional work that becomes available, subject to qualifications.
+All available sessional positions must be posted.
+Ask the department where postings are located, and check back regularly for additional employment opportunities.

 How Continuing Status is Acquired

-If you teach the equivalent of thirty-six full-time months in a six-year period, you are eligible for “continuing status” – which provides additional benefits.
-In calculating your eligibility, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one Department or Faculty.
-If you think you have or will soon achieve “continuing status,” inquire with Faculty Relations or, if you’re at our Okanagan Campus, contact Human Resources.
+If a sessional teaches the equivalent of thirty-six full-time months in a six-year period, they are eligible for “continuing status” – which provides additional benefits.
+In calculating eligibility, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one department or faculty.
+Sessionals who think they have or will soon achieve “continuing status,” should inquire with Faculty Relations or, at our Okanagan Campus, contact Human Resources.

-A Continuing Appointment entitles the faculty member to earn additional benefits (i.e. an annual professional development reimbursement entitlement).
-Continuing Sessional Faculty also have the right to be assigned courses at the same time and in the same process as their professorial colleagues in the Department.
-Continuing Faculty whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the Sessional Faculty member.
+A Continuing Appointment entitles a sessional to earn additional benefits (i.e. an annual professional development reimbursement entitlement).
+Continuing sessional faculty also have the right to be assigned courses at the same time and in the same process as their professorial colleagues in the Department.
+Continuing faculty whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the sessional faculty member.

-If you have further questions about your appointment, please contact the Association.
+Sessionals who have further questions about appointments can contact the Association.